ourownstory/gym_dummy_env/README.md

 ```bash
 pip install -e ~/github/gym_dummy_env/
 ```
-This should alos intall the dependencies (in this case, gym)
+This should also intall the dependencies (in this case, gym)